staillanibm/webmethods-helm-charts/README.md

 # Helm Chart Repository for IBM webMethods Products and Components

 This repository contains a collection of Helm charts for various webMethods components.
 The section *Available Charts* provides more information about the contents.
-We test and develop all Helm Charts for webMethods release version 10.15.
+We test and develop all Helm Charts for webMethods release versions 10.15 and 11.x.
+The App Version specified in the charts indicates the minimum supported version only.

 ## Adding the Helm Chart Repository